namita2503/GovVehicleTest/README.md

 # GovVehicleTest
-Location of Test data:\GovVehicleVerification\src\test\resources\testdata
+Location of Test data: '\GovVehicleVerification\src\test\resources\testdata'
  >> Default test data localtion is given for scanning system directory
  >> VehicleRegistration.xlsx OR VehicleRegistration.csv files are having list of vehicle data
  >> To change test data, please go to config.properties and modify as per need

-Location of Test Results and logs: \GovVehicle_TestResults_FromLocal
+Location of Test Results and logs: '\GovVehicle_TestResults_FromLocal'

 How to run tests on local machine:
 1. Clone below repo: